Muhammad Kenyatta: Death

 Kenyatta was a visiting professor at the University at Buffalo School of Law from 1988 until his death on January 3, 1992, at age 47.
 He had long been in ill health, said university officials, who added that the professor had suffered complications from diabetes and was hospitalized at the time of his death.

 Personal life

-Kenyatta was married to Mary Kenyatta and together had a daughter and two sons.
+Kenyatta was survived by his wife, Mary Kenyatta of Buffalo and a daughter, Luana, of Buffalo.
+He had two sons, Malcolm, of Philadelphia, and Muhammad Santiago, of Virginia, three brothers and three sisters.

-Kenyatta's grandson, Malcolm Kenyatta, is an active community and LGBT advocate in Philadelphia, and won election to District 181 of the Pennsylvania House of Representatives in 2018.
+Kenyatta's grandson, Malcolm Kenyatta, is an active community and LGBT advocate in Philadelphia, and won election to District 181 of the Pennsylvania House of Representatives in 2018, and is a Vice Chair of the Democratic National Committee.
 He was a candidate in the 2022 Democratic primary for Pennsylvania's U.S. Senate seat being vacated by retiring U.S. Senator Pat Toomey.